slashrelativepath/relativepath-cycle-2/README.md

 ## MacOS Setup
 This script:
+- Checks for Linux or MacOS
+- Installs according to OS
-- Installs homebrew
+- Installs homebrew if MacOS
-- Installs multipass using homebrew
+- Installs multipass using homebrew if MacOS
 - Launches an instance named `relativepath` using multipass
 - Outputs distro information using `multipass exec`